If you store food, you need Food Storage Feast!

 Avoid the Chaos

-Imagine knowing that the next time there’s an ice storm, you can be safe at home, helping an elderly neighbor or relative, rather than standing in a jammed checkout line at Wal-Mart, or getting ugly over the last can of beans on the shelf, all the while wondering if you can make it home without planting your car semi-permanently in a ditch.
+Imagine knowing that the next time there’s an ice storm, you can be safe at home, helping an elderly neighbor, a relative or fellow church member rather than standing in a jammed checkout line at Wal-Mart, or getting ugly over the last can of beans on the shelf, all the while wondering if you can make it home without planting your car semi-permanently in a ditch.

 Imagine that instead of driving around in the dark with traumatized kids in the back seat, frantically searching for an open convenience store, you can be bringing your family together to prepare a candlelit feast, while your kids announce that this is “more fun than Thanksgiving.”